Some open problems on multiple ergodic averages: Problems related to polynomial sequences

-Mean convergence of the averages \eqref{E:PolynomialMulties} was established after a long series of intermediate results; the papers \cite{Fu77,CL84, CL88a, CL88b, FuW96, Ru95, HK01, HK05a, Zi07} dealt with the important case of linear polynomials, and using the machinery introduced in \cite{HK05a}, convergence for arbitrary polynomials was finally obtained by B.~Host and B.~Kra in~\cite{HK05b} except for a few cases that were treated by A.~Leibman in~\cite{Lei05c}. \begin{theorem*} Let $(X,\mathcal{X},\mu,T)$ be an invertible measure preserving system, $f_1,\ldots, f_\ell\in L^\infty(\mu)$ be functions, and $p_1,\ldots, p_\ell$ be integer polynomials.
-Then the averages \eqref{E:PolynomialMulties} converge in the mean as $N\to\infty$. \end{theorem*} Furthermore, explicit formulas for the limit can be given for special families of polynomials \cite{Zi05, FrK05a, FrK06, Fr08, Lei09}, but no such formula is known for general families of polynomials.
+Mean convergence of the averages \eqref{E:PolynomialMulties} was established after a long series of intermediate results; the papers \cite{CL84, CL88a, CL88b,Fu77, FuW96, HK01, HK05a, Ru95, Zi07} dealt with the important case of linear polynomials, and using the machinery introduced in \cite{HK05a}, convergence for arbitrary polynomials was finally obtained by B.~Host and B.~Kra in~\cite{HK05b} except for a few cases that were treated by A.~Leibman in~\cite{Lei05c}. \begin{theorem*} Let $(X,\mathcal{X},\mu,T)$ be a system, $f_1,\ldots, f_\ell\in L^\infty(\mu)$ be functions, and $p_1,\ldots, p_\ell$ be integer polynomials.
+Then the averages \eqref{E:PolynomialMulties} converge in the mean as $N\to\infty$. \end{theorem*} Furthermore, explicit formulas for the limit can be given for special families of polynomials \cite{Fr08, FrK05a, FrK06, Lei09,Zi05}, but no explicit formula is known for general families of polynomials.

+We record here a related open problem involving variable polynomials.
+We say that \begin{itemize} \item the sequence of polynomials $(p_N)$ where $p_N\in \R[t]$, $N\in\N$, is {\em good} if the polynomials have bounded degree and for every non-zero $\alpha\in\R$ we have